-- Want to expand the weight range of your dumbbell.
+- Want to expand the weight range of your adjustable dumbbell?

 - Prefer an even weight distribution.

 - Want a long-lasting warranty on your dumbbell?

-- Prefer a dumbbell that’s demonstarted to be durable.
+- Prefer a dumbbell that’s demonstrated to be durable.

 - Want a compact and stable dumbbell.

 The Best Adjustable Dumbbells For Me

 My personal preference is the Powerblock Pro Dumbbells.
-Although I like the traditional style of the Bowflex system it was a less comfortable feel especially with the long handle that can get in the way for certain workouts especially for beginners.
+Although I like the traditional dumbbells’ style of the Bowflex dumbbells it was a less comfortable feel.

-The Powerblock, although unusual at first, with your whole hand being encased within the frame, feels even and comfortable.
+The Powerblock dumbbells, although unusual at first, with your whole hand being encased within the frame, feels even and comfortable.
 Again I think beginners are going to love the design and soon get used to the different weight selection system.